Coherent-Partners/spark-ts-sdk/docs/folders.md

 ### Arguments

-You must provide the folder iD and the updated folder information, just as in [creating a new folder](#create-a-new-folder).
+You must provide the folder ID and the updated folder information, just as in [creating a new folder](#create-a-new-folder).

 ```ts